From Brooklyn to SU, Nichole Henry's welcoming presence makes her 2023 Unsung Hero

 With the majority of students in her FYS classes being white, Henry said she wants those in her section to walk out of the classroom as confident advocates for marginalized people.

-Henry also works to give back to students of color through Zeta Phi Beta Inc., a historically Black sorority, of which she has been a member since spring of 1993.
+Henry also works to give back to students of color through Zeta Phi Beta Inc., a historically Black sorority, of which she is an alumna.
 She joined the sorority at SUNY Oswego and continues to work with SU’s Pi Iota chapter of the organization, which Toxey also joined.
-Henry is also a member of the city of Syracuse’s Kappa Xi Zeta chapter.
+Henry is currently a member of the larger Onondaga County Delta Alpha Gamma Zeta chapter, which she started.

 Ericka Love, secretary of SU’s Pi Iota chapter, said she was glad to see Henry receive recognition for her work on and off campus.

-Note: Correction: a previous version of this article stated that Nichole Henry was a member of the Kappa Xi Zeta chapter of Zeta Phi Beta.
-She is an alumna of the Kappa Xi Zeta chapter, and a current member of the Delta Alpha Gamma Zeta chapter, which she started in Onondaga County.
-The Daily Orange regrets this error.